1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

-- Communicates effectively across functions; can work well with Product, Design, Ops, Finance, Sales, and any other internal stakeholders, as necessary
+- Communicates effectively across functions; can work well with Product, Design, Ops, Finance, Sales, and any other internal stakeholders, as necessary.
 - Mentors junior engineers via pairing, design review, and code review.
-- Proactively identifies problems with requirements (lack of clarity, inconsistencies, technical limitations) for their own work and adjacent work and communicates these issues early to help course-correct
+- Proactively identifies problems with requirements (lack of clarity, inconsistencies, technical limitations) for their own work and adjacent work and communicates these issues early to help course-correct.
-- Communicates technical decisions through design docs, PED talks, and Tettra articles
+- Communicates technical decisions through design docs, PED talks, and Tettra articles.
-- Communicates well both in writing and verbally with teammates, peers, and stakeholders
+- Communicates well both in writing and verbally with teammates, peers, and stakeholders.
-- Positively influences team culture
+- Positively influences team culture.

 </td></tr>
 </table>